 It is also essential that IFIT maintains a high degree of flexibility in order to respond quickly and efficiently to the volatility, uncertainty, complexity, and ambiguity that characterise the organisation's geographical areas of operation and the new requests it receives.
-IFIT's sustainable financial practices, including annual thirdparty audits, ensure that funds are pragmatically allocated and transparently accounted for. the environment and rules for the delivery of foreign aid.
-It will complete work on a catalogue of successful innovations in delivering transition assistance, while significantly deepening its support of brain trusts.
+IFIT's sustainable financial practices, including annual third-party audits, ensure that funds are pragmatically allocated and transparently accounted for.

 • The Inclusive Narratives Practice Group: This practice group focuses on the pioneering issue of building inclusive identities and narratives.
-At least one practice brief will be part of the group's early work, which will otherwise focus on supporting IFIT's country brain trusts.
+Cutting-edge practice briefs will be part of the group's early work, which will otherwise focus on supporting IFIT's country brain trusts.

-Publications: Funding Priorities and Opportunities
+Global Initiatives: Funding Priorities and Opportunities